yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Will be replaced by automated workers"
 	Applicable to: Improvement

+??? example  "Will not be replaced by automated workers"
+	Applicable to: Improvement

 ## Resource uniques
 ??? example  "Deposits in [tileFilter] tiles always provide [amount] resources"
 	Example: "Deposits in [Farm] tiles always provide [3] resources"